EricMFink/PRcasebook/_drafts/Chapters/Judicial Conduct.md

 Our decision today addresses an extraordinary situation where the Constitution requires recusal.
-Massey and its amici predict that various adverse consequences will follow from recognizing a constitutional violation here --- ranging from a flood of recusal motions to unnecessary interference with judicial elections.
+Massey and its amici predict that various adverse consequences will follow from recognizing a constitutional violation here---ranging from a flood of recusal motions to unnecessary interference with judicial elections.
 We disagree.
 The facts now before us are extreme by any measure.
 The parties point to no other instance involving judicial campaign contributions that presents a